 3. Have a clear call to action

-(Whether the call to action is above the fold or further down will vary according to factors like the complexity of the product, price of the product, and how users arrive on the page.
-In general, the more costly and more complex the product and the “newer” the visitor, the more likely the call to action will need to be further down the page – after you have provided the visitor with compelling reasons to take action.)
+In general, whether the call to action is above the fold or further down will vary according to factors like the complexity of the product, price of the product, and how users arrive on the page.
+The more costly and more complex the product and the “newer” the visitor, the more likely the call to action will need to be further down the page – after you have provided the visitor with compelling reasons to take action.

 4. Lead with a strong value proposition

 I find that many learning providers simply launch into a description of course content at the beginning of their landing pages.
 It is important, of course, to have good content, but a potential purchaser cares much more about the value he will derive from the content.
+And the same is true even when you are giving something away as a lead magnet.
+These days, people want some evidence of value before handing over an e-mail address.
 What problem does it help the prospect solve?
 What new doors will it open?
 Make that clear – and make it clear above the fold.

 5. Focus on the buyer